IAmAnubhavSaini/browser-debug/README.md

 # browser-debug

-Quickly looking at some of the common properties your current browser has
+Quickly look at some of the common properties your current browser has.